 We do not sell, trade, or otherwise transfer to outside parties your personal data unless we provide you with advance notice.
-This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential through our service agreements with them.
+This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users.
+We work with a third-party to deliver the Tributes and Donations page – please refer to Third-Party links for details.
 We may also release information when its release is appropriate to comply with the law, enforce our site policies, or protect ours or others' rights, property or safety.

 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

 Occasionally, at our discretion, we may include or offer third-party products or services on our website.
 These third-party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 We recommend that you read the Privacy Notice of any website that you visit from our website.

 How does our site handle Do Not Track signals?